This article tells you how to get from Zagreb to Ljubljana or from Ljubljana to Zagreb, from car rentals to buses and private transfers.

-Both the Croatian and Slovenian capitals are mandatory destinations while visiting each respective country.
-This is where you’ll find most museums, cultural institutions and some of the grandest architecture.
-If you’re wondering how to get from Zagreb to Ljubljana or how to get from Ljubljana to Zagreb, we’ve got you covered in this comprehensive article.
+Croatian and Slovenian capitals are mandatory destinations while visiting each respective country.
+This is where you’ll find most museums, cultural institutions, and some of the grandest architecture.
+We’ve got you covered in this comprehensive article if you’re wondering how to get from Zagreb to Ljubljana or from Ljubljana to Zagreb.

-Croatia and Slovenia are both members of the European Union, making it arguably the most convenient pair of Balkan countries to visit.
-The two capitals boast an impressive number of quirky attractions, from the renowned Museum of Broken Relationships in Zagreb to the graffiti art that covers many old buildings in Ljubljana.
+Croatia and Slovenia are both European Union members, making them arguably the most convenient pair of Balkan countries to visit.
+The two capitals boast an impressive number of quirky attractions, from the renowned Museum of Broken Relationships in Zagreb to the graffiti art covering many old Ljubljana buildings.
 You can expect historic alleyways, tree-lined riverbanks, fun restaurants, and beautiful architecture.

-Travel from Zagreb to Ljubljana (or vice versa, depending on where you start your trip) is extremely easy.
-In total, you have five different transportation options, ranging from self-drives to buses and trains to Zagreb private transfers.
+Travel from Zagreb to Ljubljana (or vice versa, depending on where you start your trip) is effortless.
+You have five transportation options, from self-drives to buses and trains to Zagreb private transfers.
 We’ll talk about all of them below.

 By driving from Zagreb to Ljubljana, you’ll give yourself the most freedom on the way.
-A self-drive allows you to take as much time as you want to get to your destination.
-You can stop if you want to stretch your legs and visit potential places of interest.
+A self-drive allows you to take as much time as you want to reach your destination.
+You can stop if you wish to stretch your legs and visit potential places of interest.

 Major European highways connect the two cities.
-You’ll take the E70 westward out of Zagreb for about 30 kilometers to the Slovenian border near Bregana.
-There, the highway changes names and becomes the A2, which leads straight to Ljubljana.
+You’ll take the E70 west of Zagreb for about 30 kilometers to the Slovenian border near Bregana.
+The highway changes names and becomes the A2, which leads straight to Ljubljana.
 The total distance from Zagreb to Ljubljana is about 140 kilometers.
-The waiting time at the Bregana border crossing, arguably the busiest one of all, makes it impossible to estimate the total travel time.
-It would, however, be a fair guess to say that you should count on at least 2.5 hours in total.
+The waiting time at the Bregana border crossing, arguably the busiest, makes it impossible to estimate the total travel time.
+However, it would be a fair guess to say that you should count on at least 2.5 hours in total.

-The fact that Croatia and Ljubljana are European Union members means that you can take rental cars across the border.
-It’s still a good idea, though, to double-check with your Croatia car rental company if there is anything you should know about.
-For example, Slovenia has a national highway toll system, so it might be smart to inform whether or not those fees (and the related window sticker) are included in the rental price.
+Croatia and Ljubljana are European Union members, which means you can take rental cars across the border.
+It’s still a good idea to double-check with your Croatia car rental company if there is anything you should know about.
+For example, Slovenia has a national highway toll system, so it might be wise to inform whether those fees (and the related window sticker) are included in the rental price.
 If not, make sure to take care of this at the border to avoid fines.

-Additionally, Croatia is not (yet) part of the Schengen Area and Slovenia is.
-In practical terms, this means that the Croatia-Slovenia border is effectively the entry point into the open-border Schengen Area and that there will be passport checks.
-People from the EU, Switzerland, Norway, North America, New Zealand and Australia will be able to enter without a visa.
-Other nationalities should inquire about visa regulations at their embassies.
+Additionally, from 1 January 2023, Croatia is a part of the Schengen Zone, as Slovenia is.
+In practical terms, this means that the Croatia-Slovenia border is effectively the entry point into the open-border Schengen Zone and that there may be passport checks.

 Zagreb To Ljubljana Private Transfer

-A Ljubljana to Zagreb private transfer will pick up from your accommodation, no need to hunt down taxi’s or make your way to the bus station.
-Then, you just sit back and relax while your driver takes care of the Zagreb to Ljubljana drive.
-You also have the freedom to make any stops you’d like along the way and the best part is the door-to-door service.
+A Ljubljana to Zagreb transfer will pick you up from your accommodation; no need to hunt down taxis or make your way to the bus station.
+Then, you sit back and relax while your driver takes care of the Zagreb to Ljubljana drive.
+You also have the freedom to make any stops you’d like along the way, and the best part is the door-to-door service.

 Zagreb to Ljubljana day trips have also become increasingly popular by private transfer.
-This is due to the time efficiency you get by having control of when you depart, arrive and how long you spend in your destination.
-Its a great option when you are short on time and want to maximize your experience.
+This is due to the time efficiency you get by controlling when you depart, arrive, and how long you spend at your destination.
+It’s a great option when you are short on time and want to maximize your experience.

 Zagreb Ljubljana Bus